Punjab Canal Colonies: Background

 There is scant evidence of canal-building in ancient Punjab, although small canal irrigation works were developed in the western region on the fringes of the Indus basin and highlands of Afghanistan on stable streams.
 The Swat Valley has evidence of early canal works.

 The early history of canal construction in the Punjab plains is more uncertain, as it was difficult due to challenges found in the Indus basin, such as shifting river channels, high seasonal variability in flow, and high silt-load of the rivers of the area.
 Thus, any attempts at canal construction required a state to supervise it, due to the challenges presented that need to be overcome by a continuing investment of labour and resources.
 Canal construction in the Punjab region can be traced back to the Delhi Sultanate and Mughal Empire, spurred on by the introduction of the Persian wheel and government intervention.

 During the Delhi Sultanate, there is some evidence of canal construction in Multan and Sindh.
 In the 14th century, Firoz Shah Tuqhlaq constructed canals that brought water from the Sutlej and Yamuna rivers to Delhi and Hissar.
-The later Mughal rulers would reconstruct and expand these canals, such as under Shah Jahan, who built the Hasli Canal which provided water from the Ravi river to the Shalimar Garden and other endeavors in Lahore.
+The later Mughal rulers would reconstruct and expand these canals, such as under Shah Jahan, who built the Hasli Canal which provided water from the Ravi river to the Shalimar Gardens, Lahore and other endeavors in Lahore.
 During the reigns of Akbar and Shah Jahan, older canals in Haryana were revived.
 These earlier attempts at canal building often utilized old river beds and channels.
 The construction of canals for irrigation purposes for agriculture was carried-out by local zamindars and other officials via persuasion from the state, such as via a sanad promising revenue concessions, with one example of this being the Shah Nahr Canal in Hoshiarpur district built in the early 18th century.
 The Mirranis of Dera Ghazi Khan carried out canal construction in the southwest of the Indus basin during the Mughal period.

 During this period, there were certain positions relating to the canals, such as the mir-i ab, who were appointed canal superintendants, with one of their responsibilities being mobilizing the zamindars for the project.
 The mir-i ab carried out the canal project and were assisted by architects or masons known as maimar.
 There were also the cherr system, which utilized a levy of unpaid labourers who cleared the canals during winter, such as the mirabs (watermasters), darogas (work superintendents), and muharrirs (accountants).
 For some projects, labourers were paid from a fund known as zar-i nagha built-up from commutation fees from those who decided to pay a fee rather than provide work themselves.
 The panchayats or moonsiffs (assessors) helped with the distribution of labour-demand along the canal.
 Channels were known as nalla and flood-torrents were known as band-i sail.
 Sections of canals were known as dhak.
 However, the Mughals did not pay too much bureaucratic attention to canal-construction when compared to later polities of the region.